-6. As a result of the Closure Orders, Plaintiff has been forced to halt ordinary operations, resulting in substantial lost revenues and forcing the Plaintiff to furlough or lay off the majority of its employees.

-7. Despite Defendants' express promise in their policies to cover their insureds' business interruption losses when a government forces them to close, Defendants began issuing blanket denials to insureds for any losses related to the Closure Orders without first conducting any meaningful coverage investigation, let alone a "reasonable investigation based on all available information" as required under Tennessee law.

-8. The speed with which Defendants denied these claims indicate that Defendants already decided and put into place procedures for the blanket denial of claims, regardless of the particular facts of any given insured restaurant.
+- 6. As a result of the Closure Orders, Plaintiff has been forced to halt ordinary operations, resulting in substantial lost revenues and forcing the Plaintiff to furlough or lay off the majority of its employees. - 7.
+Despite Defendants' express promise in their policies to cover their insureds' business interruption losses when a government forces them to close, Defendants began issuing blanket denials to insureds for any losses related to the Closure Orders without first conducting any meaningful coverage investigation, let alone a "reasonable investigation based on all available information" as required under Tennessee law. - 8.
+The speed with which Defendants denied these claims indicate that Defendants already decided and put into place procedures for the blanket denial of claims, regardless of the particular facts of any given insured restaurant. - 9.
+Defendants denied Plaintiff's claim by letter dated April 20, 2020.
+See Denial Letter attached here as "Exhibit 4." - 10.
+But, Defendants' conclusory statements and position that the actual or alleged presence of a substance like COVID-19 does not result in property damage is contrary to the law in Tennessee.

-9. To the extent Defendants provided any reason to Plaintiff for the categorical assertion that Plaintiff's losses are not covered, it is based on the assertion that the "actual or alleged presence of the coronavirus," which led to the Closure Orders that prohibited Plaintiff from operating its businesses, does not constitute "direct physical loss."
-See Denial Letter attached here as "Exhibit 4."

-10. But, Defendants' conclusory statement that the actual or alleged presence of a substance like COVID-19 does not result in property damage is contrary to the law in Tennessee.
 Tennessee courts have consistently held that the presence of a dangerous substance in a property constitutes "physical loss or damage."
 The physical closing and/or inability of Plaintiff to open due to the Closure Orders also constitutes a physical loss so as to entitle it to coverage under the policy.

-11. Moreover, unlike many commercial property policies available in the market, the policies sold by Defendants do not include an exclusion for loss caused by a virus.
-Thus, Plaintiff reasonably expected that the insurance it purchased from Defendants would and did include coverage for property damage and business interruption losses caused by viruses like the COVID-19 coronavirus.

-12. If Defendants wanted to exclude pandemic-related losses under its various insureds' policies-as many other insurers has done in other policies-they easily could have attempted to do so on the front-end with an express exclusion.
-Instead, Defendants waited until after they collected Plaintiff's premiums, and after a pandemic and the resulting Closure Orders caused catastrophic business losses to Plaintiff, to try to limit its exposure on the back-end through their erroneous and improper assertion that the presence of the coronavirus is not "physical loss" and therefore is not a covered cause of loss under its policies.

-13. The fact that the insurance industry has created specific exclusions for pandemicrelated losses under similar commercial property policies undermines Defendants' assertion that the presence of a virus, like the coronavirus, does not cause "physical loss or damage" to property.
+- 11. Moreover, unlike many commercial property policies available in the market, the policies sold by Defendants do not include an exclusion for loss caused by a virus.
+Thus, Plaintiff reasonably expected that the insurance it purchased from Defendants would and did include coverage for property damage and business interruption losses caused by viruses like the COVID-19 coronavirus. - 12.
+If Defendants wanted to exclude pandemic-related losses under its various insureds' policies-as many other insurers has done in other policies-they easily could have attempted to do so on the front-end with an express exclusion.
+Instead, Defendants waited until after they collected Plaintiff's premiums, and after a pandemic and the resulting Closure Orders caused catastrophic business losses to Plaintiff, to try to limit its exposure on the back-end through their erroneous and improper assertion that the presence of the coronavirus is not "physical loss" and therefore is not a covered cause of loss under its policies. - 13.
+The fact that the insurance industry has created specific exclusions for pandemic-related losses under similar commercial property policies undermines Defendants' assertion that the presence of a virus, like the coronavirus, does not cause "physical loss or damage" to property.
 Indeed, if a virus could never result in a "physical loss" to property, there would be no need for such an exclusion.
 Moreover, Defendants' assertion ignores the fact that their policies promised to provide coverage for losses incurred due to government actions "taken in response to dangerous physical conditions," even if those dangerous physical conditions cause damage to property at locations other than those insured under its policies.